obusorezekiel/Darey.io-DevOps-Internship/project-6.md

 - The UUID of the device will be used to update the /etc/fstab file;

-- Update /etc/fstab using the UUID generated for each partion respectively see example below:
+- Update /etc/fstab using the UUID generated for each partion respectively

 - Test the configuration and reload the daemon